msantos/gen_icmp/README.md

     open() -> {ok, Socket}
     open(SocketOptions) -> {ok, Socket}
     open(RawOptions, SocketOptions) -> {ok, Socket}

         Types   Socket = pid()
-                RawOptions = [ RawOption | {setuid,boolean()} ]
+                RawOptions = [ RawOption ]
                 RawOption = options()
                 SocketOptions = SocketOpt
                 SocketOpt = [ {active, true} | {active, once} |
                     {active, false} | inet | inet6 ]

-        See the procket README for the raw socket options.
-If the {setuid,false} option is used, gen_icmp will not fork the setuid helper program to open the raw socket.
-The Erlang VM will require the appropriate privileges to obtain the socket.
-For example, running as root or on Linux granting the CAP_NET_RAW capability to beam:
+        See the procket README for the raw socket options and for instructions on setting up the setuid helper.

+        gen_icmp first attempts to natively open the socket and falls back to forking the setuid helper program if beam does not have the appropriate privileges.
+Privileges to open a raw socket can be given by, for example, running as root or, on Linux, granting the CAP_NET_RAW capability to beam:

             setcap cap_net_raw=ep /usr/local/lib/erlang/erts-5.8.3/bin/beam.smp

         Only the owning process will receive ICMP packets (see controlling_process/2 to change the owner).
 The process owning the raw socket will receive all ICMP packets sent to the host.

         Messages sent to the controlling process are:

         {icmp, Socket, Address, Packet}

         Where Socket is the pid of the gen_icmp process, Address is a tuple representing the IPv4 source address and Packet is the complete ICMP packet including the ICMP headers.

     close(Socket) -> ok | {error, Reason}

         Types   Socket = pid()
                 Reason = posix()

         Close the ICMP socket.

     send(Socket, Address, Packet) -> ok | {error, Reason}

         Types   Socket = pid()
                 Address = tuple()
                 Packet = binary()
                 Reason = not_owner | posix()

         Like the gen_udp and gen_tcp modules, any process can send ICMP packets but only the owner will receive the responses.

     recv(Socket, Length) -> {ok, {Address, Packet}} | {error, Reason}
     recv(Socket, Length, Timeout) -> {ok, {Address, Packet}} | {error, Reason}

         Types   Socket = socket()
                 Length = int()
                 Address = ip_address()
                 Packet = [char()] | binary()
                 Timeout = int() | infinity
                 Reason = not_owner | posix()

         This function receives a packet from a socket in passive mode.

         The optional Timeout parameter specifies a timeout in milliseconds.
 The default value is infinity .

     controlling_process(Socket, Pid) -> ok

         Types   Socket = pid()
                 Pid = pid()

         Change the process owning the socket.
 Allows another process to receive the ICMP responses.

     setopts(Socket, Options) ->

         Types   Socket = pid()
                 Options = list()

         For options, see the inet man page.
 Simply calls inet:setopts/2 on the gen_udp socket.

     ping(Host) -> Responses
     ping(Host, Options) -> Responses
     ping(Socket, Hosts, Options) -> Responses

         Types   Socket = pid()
                 Host = Address | Hostname | Hosts
                 Address = tuple()